As unconventional fitness continues to rise in popularity, many questions are popping up about steel clubs, steel maces, and kettlebells.

 If we could only choose one tool, it would be the steel mace because of its versatility and ability to alter difficulty.
 You could keep yourself very busy and challenge yourself consistently, week after week, with just one steel mace (such as a 10 or 15 pounder).

-Lastly, we believe the steel mace is the most versatile in terms of exercises.
+Lastly, we believe a steel mace is the most versatile in terms of exercises.
 You can train through all three planes of motion with countless different exercises.
-We have over 50 exercises on our Youtube alone.
 The exercise potential is really limitless.
 It's a fantastic tool for rehab and prehab as well as full body conditioning and HIIT.
 Additionally, it’s also great in that you can use it as a sledgehammer too - slam your heart away and reap the benefits of serious metabolic conditioning training.

 The steel club has a lot of similar benefits to the steel mace, albeit it’s not as versatile in terms of altering difficulty and the number of exercises out there to follow.